Zummy2/Housing-In-Mexico/README.md

-Project 1 in the WorldQuant University Data Science Lab
+This is Project 1 in the WorldQuant University Data Science Lab